Houseplant care

 Regularly pick over plants and sweep up fallen debris, to prevent disease appearing and spreading.

-Keep an eye out for overwintering pests such as whitefly or red spider mite, and treat accordingly.
+Keep an eye out for overwintering pests such as whitefly or red spider mite, and manage accordingly.
 Nooks and crannies, and the bark of woody houseplants and vines, can harbour mealybugs and scale insect nymphs.

 Look out for cyclamen grey mould.